 Audit activities in 2022

-The Academic Audit Panel will visit the University in the week of 25 July 2022.
-The panel will meet with staff in a variety of roles in faculties and service divisions, and with undergraduate and postgraduate students.
+The Academic Audit Panel visited the University in the week of 25 July 2022.
+The panel met with 74 staff in a variety of roles in faculties and service divisions, and with 41 undergraduate and postgraduate students.

-The Academic Quality Office will work with the staff and students invited to meet with the panel to brief them on audit framework and process.
+The Academic Quality Office coordinated the site visit and scheduled the meetings according to the panel's requests.
+They also worked with the staff and students who were invited to meet with the panel to brief them on audit framework and process.

 The Cycle 5 academic audit was framed around academic activities related to teaching and learning and student support.

 The framework articulated these expectations in a series of guideline statements.
 For each academic activity theme, universities were expected not just to address whether they had undertaken the activities or processes identified in the guideline statements, but to evaluate how well they did this, and on what evidence they based their self evaluation.